gnodipac886/MatebookXPro-hackintosh/README.md

 - Disable hibernation mode in script
 - You can now turn Bluetooth on and off (Credit carson_zsy)
 - New USB installation CLOVER folder for USB install
+- You can directly update to 14.5 now with out any plist swap
 - Update clover version
 - Updated Lilu
 - Updated VituralSMC